Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/raw-document.md

 For the explanation about raw document purpose and format, see [the Ethereum tutorial](/docs/integrator-section/verifiable-document/ethereum/raw-document).

-We will create the raw document for DID.
+You will create the raw document for DID.

 ## Creating raw document